Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The orchestrally enhanced doom band Paramaecium originally got their start in Melbourne, Australia in the early 1990s.
-In less than a year from their formation, the trio of bassist / vocalist Andrew Tompkins, guitarist Colin ‘Mosh’ Maynard and drummer Steve Palmer issued their first recordings.
+The orchestrally enhanced doom band Paramaecium originally got its start in Melbourne, Australia in the early 1990s.
+In less than a year from their formation, the trio of bassist and vocalist Andrew Tompkins, guitarist Colin ‘Mosh’ Maynard, and drummer Steve Palmer issued their first recordings.

-The independently issued four song ‘Silent Carnage‘ demo was a raw emission of death metal, just as it was at that time.
-Poorly produced heavy music and harsh vocals influenced by much was what was rising from Sweden and the USA’s Florida.
+The independently issued four-song ‘Silent Carnage‘ demo was a raw emission of death metal, just as it was at that time.
+Poorly produced heavy metal music and harsh vocals influenced by much was what was rising from Sweden and the USA’s Florida.

-Tompkins, the band’s founder, overhauled the line up with two new members for the next recording.
+Tompkins, the band’s founder, overhauled the lineup with two new members for the next recording.
 In came guitarist Jason De Ron and drummer Jayson Sherlock.
-By this time, Paramaecium were being influenced by bands like Cathedral, My Dying Bride and Anathema.
+By this time, Paramaecium was being influenced by bands like Cathedral, My Dying Bride, and Anathema.